Lipen/discrete-math-course/typst/hw4.typ

 === Chamber 1: The Disjunction

-_Constraint:_ Exactly one inscription is true, and exactly one is false.

 #block(
   inset: (left: 1em),
   stroke: (left: 3pt + gray),
   outset: (y: 3pt, left: -3pt),
 )[
+  _Constraint:_ Exactly one inscription is true, and exactly one is false.

   *Door A:* "In this room there is a lady, and in the other room there is a tiger."

   *Door B:* "In one of these rooms there is a lady, and in one of these rooms there is a tiger."
 ]

-+ Translate both inscriptions into propositional formulas.
-+ Determine what lies behind each door.

 === Chamber 2: The Conjunction

-_Constraint:_ Both inscriptions have the same truth value (either both true or both false).

 #block(
   inset: (left: 1em),
   stroke: (left: 3pt + gray),
   outset: (y: 3pt, left: -3pt),
 )[
+  _Constraint:_ Both inscriptions have the same truth value (either both true or both false).

   *Door A:* "At least one of these rooms contains a lady."

   *Door B:* "A tiger is behind the other room."
 ]

-+ Translate both inscriptions into propositional formulas.
-+ Determine what lies behind each door.

 === Chamber 3: The Implication

-_Constraint:_ Both inscriptions have the same truth value (either both true or both false).

 #block(
   inset: (left: 1em),
   stroke: (left: 3pt + gray),
   outset: (y: 3pt, left: -3pt),
 )[
+  _Constraint:_ Both inscriptions have the same truth value (either both true or both false).

   *Door A:* "If there is no tiger in this room, then there is a lady in the other room."

   *Door B:* "A lady is in the other room."
 ]

-+ Translate both inscriptions into propositional formulas.
-+ Determine what lies behind each door.

 == Problem 18: Tri-Constellation Agent Communications